🌈 heal.lgbt

 What does it mean to thrive as a queer person?

 To survive, you have to cope in the darkness.
 It’s not an easy path at all, but it’s the only one you know.
+Being in the closet can feel very lonely and alienating.
+Even once you’re out, it may feel like no one around you understands.
+Either way, survival can feel like an isolated, me-against-the-world, experience.
 Along the way you build habits of survival:

-And as you move toward emotional safety and stability in your life, the survival habits start working against you.
+And as you move toward emotional safety and stability in your life, these survival habits start working against you.
 You struggle against their limitations.

 Eventually you discover that in order to thrive, you have to molt.
-You have to shed these habits that don’t serve you anymore, and emerge into a new way of being.
+You have to shed these habits that don’t serve you anymore.
+You may need to let go of toxic relationships that keep you stuck in survival mode.
+This is not easy.
+And, gradually, a new way of being emerges.
 A new self.

-On the journey of queer healing there are inflection points.
-Thresholds of liberation, where many new capacities open up.
-It can happen in an instant.
+And, yet, on the journey of queer healing there are inflection points.
+Thresholds of liberation, where many new capacities suddenly open.
+A spiritual breakthrough that happens in an instant.
 A thorn of queer trauma is finally, blessedly dislodged.
-And so much of what you thought you knew of yourself, and the world aroud you, changes immediately.
+And so much of what you thought you knew of yourself, and the world around you, flips on its head.
 It’s a rebirth.

-All the energy that was required for you to push down and repress the pain now bursts forth, ready to be repurposed toward being alive in the present moment.
+All the energy that was required for you to push down and repress the pain now bursts forth, ready to be repurposed.

+You didn’t make a habit of being yourself.
 You didn’t make a habit of following your bliss.
 You didn’t make a habit of facing each moment with wonder and curiosity and love.
 You made other habits.
-And sometimes you miss the war.
+And sometimes a part of you misses the war.
 Though it was horrific, there was something so reliable about the pain.
 It offered a stable point that you could focus on while living in the darkness.
+Something to push against.

 Now you can finally breathe, yet you also may feel unmoored.
 Floating.
 You’re not trying to swim to the surface as hard as you can.
-You’re not getting pummeled by waves every time you try to surface.
+You’re not constantly pummeled by waves.
 Now you have a surfboard.
-You have the opportunity to ride on top of the wave, enjoy the blissful feeling of flow, the sun kissing your skin, the sweet air.
+You have the opportunity to ride the wave, enjoy the blissful feeling of flow, the sun kissing your skin, the sweet smell of the ocean air.
 All the sweeter because of how much you fought for it.

 But you don’t quite know how to surf yet.
 You don’t know what you’re capable of.